The Robesonian takeover: Investigations into corruption allegations

 To comply with Hatcher's and Jacobs' demands, Martin assembled a three-man task force to investigate their allegations, comprising Kirk, governor's general counsel Jim Trotter, and Secretary of Crime Control and Public Safety Joe Dean.
-Sheriff Stone rejected the corruption allegations against his office, saying to reporters, "We run a clean department" and welcoming the state probe as an opportunity to vindicate his office.
+Sheriff Stone rejected the corruption allegations lodged against his office, saying to reporters, "We run a clean department" and welcoming the state probe as an opportunity to vindicate his office.
 Hatcher and Jacobs met once with Martin's task force on February 8, but refused to meet with them again after the officials refused to guarantee them immunity from prosecution.
 According to Kirk, "nothing substantive" was discussed.
 Meanwhile, John Hunt refused the offer from state officials to be transferred to a different jail.
 At Hatcher's request, the task force met with Hunt on February 9, and forwarded information he had provided on drug dealing to a United States Attorney.
 The task force ultimately found no evidence of wrongdoing in the sheriff's department.
 Johnson Britt, who was elected Robeson County district attorney in 1994, later said of the inquiry, "I don’t want to call it a joke.
 I just don’t think it was very thorough."

 At Martin's request, the task force investigated the death of McKellar in the Robeson County jail.
 Kirk dispatched Secretary of Human Resources David Flaherty, State Health Director Ron Levine, and State Medical Examiner John Butts to the county to conduct interviews and compile a report.
 The officials were critical of the county jailers' response to McKellar's medical condition, but concluded that they did not violate any laws.

 On February 18, the North Carolina Commission of Indian Affairs released a report on Robeson County's criminal justice system.
-Though conceived after the 1986 shooting of Cummings, the hostage crisis sparked public interest in the report, and 500 county residents attended its presentation in Pembroke.
+Though the report was initially conceived after the 1986 shooting of Cummings, the hostage crisis sparked public interest in the report, and 500 county residents attended its presentation in Pembroke.
 The report concluded that Indians were arrested and incarcerated at more frequent rates than whites, and stated that many interviewees said they lacked trust in county law enforcement.
 The murder of Indian judicial candidate Julian Pierce in March stoked further anger in the county.